How to Customize Android Tablet Ringtones

 How do I assign different ringtones to different contacts?

-How do I make a specific part of a song my ringtone?
+How do I delete a custom ringtone?

 Was this page helpful?